 For undergraduate and graduate students, and recent graduates interested in the Summer Internship Program, please visit our Internship page.

 The University of Pennsylvania is an affirmative action / equal opportunity employer.
 All qualified applicants will receive consideration for employment and will not be discriminated against on the basis of race, color, religion, sex, sexual orientation, gender identity, creed, national or ethnic origin, citizenship status, age, disability, veteran status, or any other characteristic protected by law.

 For those interested in volunteering at the Penn Museum, please visit our Volunteer page.

 Since 1887, the Museum has depended on volunteer help for many of its projects and much of its development.
 Today, more than 200 volunteers participate regularly, making important contributions to the Museum.
 Some volunteers come in daily, and many have served for 20 or more years!

-If you are interested in volunteering at the Penn Museum, please review the volunteer opportunities listed below and then submit an application.
+If you are interested in volunteering at the Penn Museum, please review the volunteer opportunities listed below and then submit an application for a specific opportunity.
+Applications will only be considered for these opportunities.
 For most volunteer positions the only requirement is an interest in archaeology, anthropology, and world cultures, a love of learning, and a willingness to make a regular time commitment, usually two to four hours, one or two days per week.